 At any time, you should be able to prove data security measures have been considered for every document or piece of data that passes through your organisation.
 This includes who has had access to each file and what happens to those files when no longer needed.
 With remote workers, this process can be slightly more difficult to manage

 The first thing your remote workers need to be aware of is that it’s against the law for any business materials to be disposed of in domestic bins as per the Environment Protection Act 1990.
 This includes business documents generated by remote teams, the self-employed, or anyone else based from a domestic address as part of their employment.
-Documents should be disposed of in the same way they would be if that employee was office-based.
+Remote employees should dispose of documents in the same way they would if they were in the office.

 With this in mind, how will your organisation ensure remote workers are destroying business documents and other materials securely?